omgmog/talk-cardboctober/talk.md

 ### Aris Technologies
 #### \(we make online casino games)

-^ For my day job I design and build the UI for casino games, and the devices that make it easier for people to spend their money.
+^ For my day job I work at Aris where I design and build the UI for casino games.

 ---
 ## Web designer/developer
 ### Marmalade & Jam
 #### \(we mostly make websites for pubs)

-^ I also run a web design company with my wife, where I mostly seem to make websites for pubs
+^ I also run a web design company with my wife, where I mostly seem to make websites for pubs and other small businesses.

 ---
 ## I like to